At a glance

 Coat colour and patterns

 The Norwegian Forest Cat comes in almost every colour and pattern except for colour point and the dilute colours chocolate and lilac.

 The Norwegian Forest cat is an easygoing, sweet, mild-mannered and people-loving cat.
 An active and playful breed, the Norwegian Forest cat retains their kitten-like behaviour well into adulthood.
-They are natural athletes with an excellent climbing ability; they love to be up high, so it is essential to provide them with cat trees or high perches.
+They are natural athletes with excellent climbing abilities; they love to be up high, so it is essential to provide them with cat trees or high perches.

 They are incredibly intelligent, make ideal family pets and get along well with children.
 Wegies can be reserved around strangers, but are affectionate with their human family but less of a lap cat than other breeds.
 Norwegian Forest cats don’t play favourites, they love everyone in the family.